-Recommendation: Staff recommends that the City Council approve the Second and Final Reading of Ordinance No. 2023-08, an administrative request for a Large-scale Comprehensive Plan amendment, as specified in underline in the attached ordinance, to adopt the 2023-2032 Water Supply Facilities Work Plan and associated Comprehensive Plan amendments.
+Recommendation: Staff recommends that the City Council APPROVE at first reading, Ordinance No. 2023-08, an administrative request for a Large-scale Comprehensive Plan amendment, as specified in underline in the attached ordinance, to adopt the 2023-2032 Water Supply Facilities Work Plan and associated Comprehensive Plan amendments and to authorize staff to transmit the amendment to the DEO and the VGMC.